The Big Twenty: Counting down the 20 biggest local sports stories of the past 20 years | WTOP

 The List

-We are excited to reveal story number five in our countdown – Joe Gibbs returns as head coach of the Redskins.
-Check back every weekday through February 13th as we reveal where each story ranks.
+We are excited to reveal story number two in our countdown – The Nats will the World Series.
+Watch and read the number one story at NBCSPORTSWASHINGTON.COM/THEBIGTWENTY

-The world of entertainment today is littered with too many sequels, most of which feel unnecessary.
-But back in 2004, the Washington area’s dream sequel became reality.
-Joe Gibbs 2.0.
+The Washington Nationals went from 19-31 to the best team in baseball in 2019, leaving a legacy marked by rallying, a crowd clapping to a child’s song, dugout dancing and dominant starting pitchers.
+The combination produced Washington’s first baseball championship since 1924.The euphoria of a championship is hard to understand.
+At times, it’s hard to express after the fact, but becomes more clear as time moves.
+Everything changes.
+Everyone is affected.
+People in the moment emerge to mingle with others riding along.
+Claiming seismic effects is not an exaggeration.

-Coming off of a disastrous Steve Spurrier-led 5-11 season in 2003, Dan Snyder knew the Redskins needed a serious reboot.
-So, he made a push for the franchise’s most revered figure, a man that would immediately rejuvenate an organization and a region and send shock waves throughout the entire sport.
+Juan Soto graduated from good young player to star.
+A year prior, he returned to the Dominican Republic where someone came up to him in a grocery store and said, “You know you look like Juan Soto?”
+His aunt laughed at his side.
+This winter, he’s stopped for photos, admiration and to be embraced.

 WATCH AND READ MORE AT NBCSPORTSWASHINGTON.COM/THEBIGTWENTY